 - helium balloon releases

-Short-term actions also include the introduction of Plastic Free Places trials with community partners, and the development of targeted community education programs to support implementation.
+Short-term actions also include the introduction of a Plastic Free Places program with community partners, a supplier and retailer engagement program and the development of targeted community education programs to support implementation.

 Medium-term bans to be introduced by the end of 2022 include the following plastic items: